sourcegraph/handbook/content/departments/cloud/technical-docs/oidc_site_admin.md

 <!-- TODO(@michaellzc): update docs after it is implemented -->

-Disabling SOAP is not supported on v2
+Disabling SOAP is currently not supported on v2.

 ### How to enable SOAP locally?